-This smoothie bowl is super thick, delicious, fresh, yummy, and nutritious.
-It is naturally sweetened with no added sugar.
-The toppings on the smoothie bowl stay put and don't fall down to the bottom of the bowl.
-It is so quick and easy to put together and can be done in less than 10 minutes.
-You might think it's more of a treat than something that's good for you.
+This berry smoothie bowl is super thick, delicious, fresh, yummy, and nutritious.
+The toppings on the smoothie bowl stay put and don't fall to the bottom of the bowl.
+It is quick and easy to put together and can be ready to eat in less than 10 minutes.
+But, you might think it's more of a treat than something good for you.

-Smoothie bowls have been something that I have been making my family on the weekends for the last 5 years or so.
+Smoothie bowls have been something that I have been making my family on the weekends for the last five years or so.
 They are just so beautiful, fresh, and colorful-looking, plus they are super healthy.
-When I eat one I feel energized for the rest of the day.
+When I eat one, I feel energized for the rest of the day.

 This smoothie bowl is easy to make with just a few ingredients.